Understanding Biological Filtration Systems for Ponds

 -

-External filters like the BioFalls® Filter also include bio-media such as filter mats or bio-balls, providing ample surface area for beneficial bacteria to thrive.
+External filters include bio-media such as filter mats and bio-balls, providing ample surface area for S.A.T. beneficial bacteria to thrive.
 These systems are highly efficient, making them a popular choice for homeowners who want robust filtration combined with visual appeal.

 At Garden Ponds Unlimited® we sell and stock these filters at our retail store and our team is ready to help you select the perfect filter to suit your needs.